umkoin/umkoin/CONTRIBUTING.md

   - `test`, `qa` or `ci` for changes to the unit tests, QA tests or CI code
   - `util` or `lib` for changes to the utils or libraries
   - `wallet` for changes to the wallet code
-  - `build` for changes to the GNU Autotools or reproducible builds
+  - `build` for changes to the GNU Autotools or MSVC builds
+  - `guix` for changes to the GUIX reproducible builds

 Examples: